elbasir/DeepCrystal/README.md

 https://storage.entrydns.org/nextcloud/index.php/s/3ErNEaZiKp39x4N <br />

+3- The files have to be in the folder "DeepCrystal_Models" <br />

-3- Put all the downloaded files folder and <file.fasta> in the same directory as Test.py <br />
+4- Put the downloaded folder and <file.fasta> in the same directory as Test.py <br />

-4- To test your protein sequences using Test.py run the following command: <br />
+5- To test your protein sequences using Test.py run the following command: <br />

 python Test.py <file.fasta> <br />

-5- The output will be generated in the current working directory.
+6- The output will be generated in the current working directory.
 The name of the output file is prediction_results.csv <br />

    | Sequence ID | Prediction |
    |-------------|------------|